 Each episode involved musical accompaniment by the Bonzo Dog Doo-Dah Band, consisting of Vivian Stanshall, Neil Innes, drummer 'Legs' Larry Smith, Roger Ruskin Spear and Dave Clague and later Dennis Cowan.
 They would often appear in the sketches and the cast members would also appear in their songs.
 The Bonzos were anarchic and rarely took the show seriously, frequently playing up and on one occasion one member of the band did not play but instead rode a tricycle around the set while wearing a sign labelled 'I Refuse To Dress Up This Week'.
 One song they performed more than once during the show was their big hit, 'I'm the Urban Spaceman', the single of which had been produced by Paul McCartney and was later performed by Neil Innes at Live at the Hollywood Bowl.
 Eric Idle sometimes filled in for Neil Innes, such as playing the piano when Innes was ill with flu.

 Another presence felt, particularly in the second series but credited as a writer from the midway point of the first series, is Terry Gilliam.
-When Gilliam worked for Help! magazine he had met John Cleese when he supervised photographing a fumetto3 in the May 1965 issue which Cleese appeared in while in America performing on Broadway.
-When Help! magazine collapsed Gilliam travelled to London and contacted Cleese, asking if he could help him find a job.
+Gilliam had previously worked met John Cleese when he supervised photographing a fumetto3 for the May 1965 issue in America for Help! magazine, in which Cleese appeared in while performing on Broadway.
+When Help! magazine collapsed, Gilliam travelled to London and contacted Cleese, asking if he could help him find a job.
 Cleese introduced him to Barclay, who was a keen animator himself and after seeing Gilliam's portfolio commissioned animation from Gilliam for Do Not Adjust Your Set.

 Famously Terry Gilliam, Eric Idle, Terry Jones and Michael Palin would be head-hunted by John Cleese to join him on Monty Python's Flying Circus (1969-1974).
 Neil Innes would also frequently be involved in Monty Python, particularly during the last series and he made appearances in all the films.
 He would appear with Eric Idle in The Rutles, for which he wrote the music.